BforBen/bforben.github.io/_posts/2015-04-30-mapping-your-systems.md

 I decided to create a Kumu map showing, at a high level, the connections between some of the systems we use within the council.
 The connections could be where data is passed between the systems or where the systems is accessed by users, customer service agents or back-office staff.

-The systems are roughly arranged in three-ish layers in a similar fashion to <a href="https://www.youtube.com/watch?v=BbbdHJS2t8I">the Gubbins of Government model</a> by <a href="https://twitter.com/markwfoden">Mark Fodden</a> which if you haven&#8217;t seen please stop and go watch it now!
+The systems are roughly arranged in three-ish layers in a similar fashion to <a href="https://www.youtube.com/watch?v=BbbdHJS2t8I">the Gubbins of Government model</a> by <a href="https://twitter.com/markwfoden">Mark Fodden</a> which if you haven't seen please stop and go watch it now!

 My map currently looks like this: